-Justin Brown, justin.brown@ngu.edu

-Deputy Title IX Coordinator of Training and Athletics Tingle Student Life Center, room 104 864.977.7075 Kelechi Benet, kelechi.benet@ngu.edu Deputy Title IX Coordinator of Investigation

-Stuart Floyd, stuart.floyd@ngu.edu

-Deputy Title IX Coordinator of Informal Resolutions Tingle Student Life Center, room 129 864.977.7669

-Michelle Sabou, michelle.sabou@ngu.edu

-Director of Personnel Services Donnan Administration Building, first floor 864.663.0196

-Jared Thomas, jared.thomas@ngu.edu

-Associate Vice President of Student Engagement Tingle Student Life Center, first floor 864.663.0148
+Kelechi Benet, Kelechi.benet@ngu.edu Deputy Title IX Coordinator of Investigation 864.663.0057 Stuart Floyd, stuart.floyd@ngu.edu Deputy Title IX Coordinator of Informal Resolutions Tingle Student Life Center, Room 129 864.977.766 Michelle Sabou, michelle.sabou@ngu.edu Director of Personnel Services First Floor, Donnan Administration Building 864.663.0196 Jared Thomas, jared.thomas@ngu.edu Associate Vice President of Student Engagement Tingle Student Life Center, First Floor 864.663.0148

-Complainants also have the option of reporting to local law enforcement and/or Campus Safety and Security.
-Complainants and other reporting individuals are encouraged to report any violation of this policy as soon as possible in order to maximize the University's ability to respond promptly and effectively.
+Complainants also have the option to notify law enforcement:

+- a.
+Greenville County Sheriff's Office Dial 911 - b.
+Campus Safety and Security 864.977.7777

+Safety and Security can assist with reporting to Law Enforcement

+A Complainant or witness has many options, including seeking counseling or assistance from a Confidential Resource, making a report under this policy, and/or making a report to law enforcement.
+The University recognizes that deciding among these options can be difficult and is an intensely personal decision.
+Complainants and witnesses are encouraged to explore all potential reporting and support options.

+During any assessment and/or investigation, NGU will assist the parties in accessing advocacy resources, academic support, counseling, health or mental health services, and other security and support measures as appropriate, including issuing a no-contact order, arranging a change of living or work assignment or class schedules or making adjustments for assignments or tests, etc.

 There is no time limit for reporting.
 Reports under this policy may be made at any time without regard to how much time has elapsed since the incident(s) in question.

 As long as the Complainant or the Respondent remains enrolled or employed by the University, a Complainant may choose to report at any time.